ACRRM/curriculum-docusaurus/docs/rural-generalist/curriculum.md

 title: Introduction
 sidebar_label: Introduction
 ---
 ## Development of the Curriculum

-A comprehensive Prospectus1, and a Position Paper2, both published in 1997, established the need for a curriculum and indicated the major directions for further development.
+A comprehensive Prospectus (1), and a Position Paper (2), both published in 1997, established the need for a curriculum and indicated the major directions for further development.

 The first edition of the ACRRM Primary Curriculum was published in 1998.
 The second edition